Configuring Cross-Cloud Auto-fulfillment

 If no consumers have accessed your listing’s product in a region, you can select Remove Region.

 If a consumer has accessed your listing’s product in a region, you cannot remove the region.
-Instead, if you want to remove your data product from that region, you must remove the availability of the listing from that region, or delete the listing.
+Instead, if you want to remove your data product from that region, all consumers using the product must drop the database or application first, or you must delete the listing.

-• Select Update Refresh Frequency to update the replication interval and frequency.
+• Select Update Refresh Frequency to update the refresh interval and frequency of your data product.

 You cannot manage when a refresh occurs.
 Instead, the refresh schedule for a data product in a region is based on the date and time that a consumer in that region first requests your data product.